Charliefea/learn-to-program/README.md

-Exercises for week 2 precourse
+ Examples and Exercises for week 2 precourse